wesleyegberto/java-new-features/java-25/README.md

 * **Structured Concurrency**
     * re-preview with several API changes
     * previous changes in [JDK 19](../java-19/README.md) and [JDK 21](../java-21/README.md)
-    * Joiners
+    * Joiners:
         * introduce the concept of execution policy with `Joiner`
         * Joiner object handles subtask completion and produces the outcome for the `join()` method
         * depending on the joiner, the `join()` method may return a result, a stream of elements, or some other object
         * the result of `join()` is useful when we don't handle each subtask individually, rather we want to wait for all subtasks to finish and then process the results (first result or all)
         * a joiner instance should never be reused, always create a new instance
     * `StructuredTaskScope` is open using static factory methods:
-        * `StructuredTaskScope.open()`: creates a scope with joiner strategy default of `StructuredTaskScope.Joiner.allSuccessfulOrThrow()` but `join()` will return null
+        * `open()`: creates a scope with joiner strategy default of `StructuredTaskScope.Joiner.allSuccessfulOrThrow()` but `join()` will return null
-        * `StructuredTaskScope.open(StructuredTaskScope.Joiner)`: creates a scope with the specified joiner strategy
+        * `open(StructuredTaskScope.Joiner)`: creates a scope with the specified joiner strategy
-        * `StructuredTaskScope.open(StructuredTaskScope.Joiner, Function)`: creates a scope with the specified joiner strategy and a function to customize the default configuration of the execution (name, thread factory and timeout)
+        * `open(StructuredTaskScope.Joiner, Function)`: creates a scope with the specified joiner strategy and a function to customize the default configuration of the execution (name, thread factory and timeout)
-    * the scope can now be configured with a instace of [`Config`](https://download.java.net/java/early_access/loom/docs/api/java.base/java/util/concurrent/StructuredTaskScope.Config.html)
+    * the scope can now be configured with a instance of [`Config`](https://download.java.net/java/early_access/loom/docs/api/java.base/java/util/concurrent/StructuredTaskScope.Config.html):
         * `withName(String)`: sets the name of the scope to be monitored and managed
         * `withThreadFactory(ThreadFactory)`: sets the thread factory to use for each subtask
         * `withTimeout(Duration)`: sets the timeout for the scope, should use `Instant` to calculates the deadline (`Duration.between(Instant.now(), deadline)`)
-    * `Joiner` interface declares factory methods to create joiners for some common cases
+    * `Joiner` interface declares factory methods to create joiners for some common cases:
         * interface:
             ```java
             public interface Joiner<T, R> {